commonform/plan-addenda-exhibits-numbering/README.md

   'Schedules to the Agreement')
 ```

-Each of its child forms is a schedule:
+Each of its children is a schedule:

 ```javascript
 assert.equal(